Audit & sustainability committee report

 The charter gives the chief audit executive direct access to the chief executive officer, Group financial director, chairman of the Audit Committee and chairman of the Board.

 INTERNAL FINANCIAL CONTROLS

-The internal audit plan works on a multi-year programme and based on the work completed in 2016, which included the design and effectiveness of internal control, considering information and explanations provided by management, the results of the external audit, except for a few specific control weaknesses noted, in all material respects, the Group’s system of financial controls provides a reasonable basis for the preparation of reliable annual financial statements.
+The internal audit plan works on a multi-year programme and based on the work and findings to date of the Group’s system of internal control and risk management in 2017, which included the design implementation and effectiveness of internal control, considering information and explanations provided by management and the results of the external audit, the Group’s system of financial controls provides a reasonable basis for the preparation of reliable annual financial statements in all material aspects.

 AUDIT AND ADMINISTRATION

 Financial leadership in Murray & Roberts caters for growth in the business, including ongoing employment and redeployment of senior financial executives.
 The Group financial director and lead external audit partner attend selected contract and subsidiary reviews throughout the year.
 Audit close-out meetings are held between external auditors and operational management at year end.
 A detailed audit summary memorandum is prepared for all Group operating entities and a consolidated report is presented to the Committee.
 There are agreed procedures for the Committee to seek professional independent advice at the Company’s expense.

 During the year under review, external service providers were appointed to provide assurance on the sustainability information.
 The Committee recommended the annual integrated report and the Group’s annual financial statements for Board approval.
 It is satisfied that they comply with International Financial Reporting Standards on a going concern basis following an assessment of solvency and liquidity requirements.